Plans & Pricing

 How do you count tests?

-For GitHub projects, we count a test whenever you make a change to your dependencies on your default branch, and depending on your settings, whenever you create a pull request which changes those dependencies.
+For source code management, we count daily recurring tests, an automatic test whenever your dependencies change on your default branch, and depending on your settings, whenever you create a pull request which changes those dependencies.
 For the Snyk CLI, we count each call to snyk test or snyk monitor as a test.
 For container scans from the registry, we count each test and monitor as a test.
 Note that the limit for tests is different between open source and container scans, with 200 tests for open source vulnerabilities and 100 tests for container vulnerabilities.

 What data is leaving my perimeter and going into the Snyk Cloud?
 What if I am not allowed to upload anything to the cloud?

-Snyk tools aim to extract a dependency tree from your project using various techniques.
+Our Snyk apps extract a dependency tree from your project using various techniques.
 A representation of this tree is uploaded into our backend to compare against our vulnerability database.
-If your security constraints are not allowing this tree to leave your network, our on premise version is then recommended.
+If your security constraints prevent the necessary access to your codebase, our on-premise or brokered versions are recommended.
 Contact us to learn more.